There are useful tips for the webOS TV IDE such as:

 |Debug JS service with Node inspector||Ctrl+Alt+W, N|

-The web app must be packaged to be tested on a real TV, to be submitted to Seller Lounge or any other purposes.
+You must package your web app to test it on a real TV, submit it to LG Seller Lounge, or any other purposes.

 Following shows how to export a package file (.ipk) in the webOS TV IDE: